Bring Photos to Life: Animate Any Picture with AI | HeyGen

 Turn illustrations or avatars into singing performers for channels and virtual events using our AI photo animator.
 HeyGen’s expressive animation gives characters a unique voice and stage presence without motion capture.

-HeyGen blend advanced facial animation, high-quality voice and lip sync, and platform presets so creators and teams produce viral singing clips quickly and reliably.
+HeyGen combines advanced facial animation, high-quality voice and lip sync, and platform presets so creators and teams can produce viral singing clips quickly and reliably.
 Generate dozens of variants, localise audio, and share across social channels.

-Our system models subtle blinks, mouth shapes, and head movement so singing photos look natural and quite expressive without frame-by-frame editing.
+Our system captures subtle blinks, mouth shapes, and head movements so singing photos look natural and emotionally expressive, without the need for frame-by-frame editing.

-Upload any clear image, choose or upload audio, and HeyGen handles face detection, lip sync, and rendering so creators with no animation experience get professional results.
+Upload any clear image, choose or upload audio, and HeyGen takes care of face detection, lip sync, and rendering so creators without animation experience can achieve professional results.

-Generate many localised versions with the video translator and batch exports so you can test hooks, languages, and formats across audiences and platforms.
+Generate multiple localised versions with the video translator and batch exports, so you can test hooks, languages, and formats across different audiences and platforms.

-HeyGen detect facial landmarks and map audio to realistic mouth shapes and expressions.
-The image-to-video pipeline reconstructs subtle motion paths and lighting continuity so your output feels alive and convincing on first view.
+HeyGen detects facial landmarks and maps audio to realistic mouth shapes and expressions.
+The image-to-video pipeline reconstructs subtle motion paths and lighting continuity so your output feels vivid and convincing at first glance.

 Accurate lip sync and expressive timing

-Our lip sync engine matches audio at syllable level and adds natural pauses, breaths, and micro-expressions to create a quite engaging AI singing experience.
-The result is a singing portrait that holds rhythm, emotion, and viewer attention whilst sounding authentic, making your photo come alive.
+Our lip sync engine matches audio at the syllable level and adds natural pauses, breaths, and micro-expressions to create an engaging AI singing experience.
+The result is a singing portrait that maintains rhythm, emotion, and viewer attention while sounding authentic, making your photo come alive.

 Flexible audio options and voice support

 Use any uploaded song or voice track, choose from high-quality voice models, or generate singable audio in multiple languages.
-HeyGen supports multilingual pronunciation so you can make characters sing in different languages with believable delivery.
+HeyGen supports multilingual pronunciation, so you can make characters sing in different languages with natural, believable delivery.

 Platform-ready exports and presets

 Export MP4 clips optimised for vertical, square, and horizontal placements with caption overlays and safe text placement.
-Presets ensure your clip meets social platform guidelines and looks quite good in feed previews or stories.
+Presets ensure your clip meets social platform guidelines and looks great in feed previews or stories.

 How to Use the Make Photo Sing Tool